All our tutors are qualified, experienced industry professionals with many years’ teaching experience.

 Lauren Jackson – Co-Director and Tutor

-Lauren is a kiwi writer / director / actor with over 25 years’ experience in the performing arts industry.
+Lauren is a Kiwi writer / director / dramaturg / drama tutor with over 25 years’ experience in the performing arts industry.
 She has been teaching drama to children, teens and adults for 15 years, including tutoring at the Pacific Institute of Performing Arts for 10 years.
 Lauren holds degrees from the University of Auckland and Toi Whakaari: NZ Drama School, where she trained as an actor.
 Lauren has appeared in several films, plays and TV productions and is an award-winning writer and director for film and theatre.
-Lauren’s teaching style is characterised by her love of imaginative story-telling, colourful characters, improvisation and movement.
+Lauren’s teaching style is characterised by her love of imaginative story-telling, colourful characters, improvisation and movement. laurenjacksoncreative.com

 Julian Wilson – Guest Tutor